pingcap/tidb/docs/design/2021-08-23-history-hot-regions.md

      }
      ```

      `HistoryHotRegion` wraps hot region info, it is storage format of `hotRegionStorage`.
-The unserialized size of  mock `HistoryHotRegion` (random value, 20 bytes `StartKey`, 20bytes `Endkey`, without `EncryptionMeta`) before is 144 Bytes, after serialization, the size is 353 bytes.
+The unserialized size of  mock `HistoryHotRegion` (random value, 20 bytes `StartKey`, 20bytes `Endkey`, without `EncryptionMeta`) is 144 Bytes, after serialization, the size is 353 bytes.

      * Data size estimation